weecology/ldats_user2020/transcript.md

 # 2

-Our motivation in developing the analytical tools is understanding multi-dimensional ecological time series.
+Our motivation is developing analytical tools to study multi-dimensional ecological time series.
 Specifically, the project was started to analyze dynamics of the Portal Project rodent community, a group of 20 species of rodents

 # 3